Types Of Wedding Bouquets

-Brides who choose Posey types of wedding bouquets typically tend to have the same type of wedding bouquet for their bridesmaids and flower girls.
+Brides who choose Posey wedding bouquets typically tend to have the same type of bouquet for their bridesmaids and flower girls.

-Posy wedding bouquets are primarily flowers with little to no greenery.
+Posy bouquets are primarily flowers with little or no greenery.

 The stems are generally tied with a ribbon wound around them, making them easy to hold.

-Flowers like roses, peonies, ranunculus and gerbera daisies look stunning in a posy style of wedding bouquet.
+Flowers like roses, peonies, ranunculus and gerbera daisies look stunning in a posey wedding bouquet style.

 The Cascade Wedding Bouquet